jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

 Disposal of rights under share purchase option
 (8) For the purposes of subsection (3), a disposal of rights under a share purchase agreement includes the cancellation of a share option in return for a cash payment.
-Reduction of value of benefit in circumstances relating to non-resident (9) The value of a benefit arising from a period of employment is reduced, from the value that the benefit would have in the absence of this subsection,— value before reduction × period employed as non-resident period employed.
+Reduction of value of benefit in circumstances relating to non-resident (9) The value of a benefit arising from a period of employment is reduced, from the value that the benefit would have in the absence of this subsection,—value before reduction×period employed as non-residentperiod employed.
   (a) if, when the employee acquires the shares under the share purchase agreement or disposes of the rights under the share purchase agreement, the employee is a transitional resident; and
   (b) by an amount calculated using the formula—